Apurba Kumar Saikia

 Apurba Kumar Saikia is an Indian writer from Assam.
 He was the recipient of the Sahitya Akademi Award (2020).

 Early life and education

 Saikia was born in Diphalu Satra, Nagaon to parents Mr. Purnadhar Saikia and Mrs. Phulmai Saikia.
-He is an eye specialist and chief medical officer [NFSG] of ESIC Model Hospital, Khanapara, Assam.
+He is an eye specialist and chief medical officer (Non-Functional Selection Grade) at the Employees' State Insurance Corporation (ESIC) Model Hospital, Khanapara, Assam.